 Eight Principles of Organizing for Inspiration

 I have been spending some time setting up my creative space due to our recent move, which has put me in an organizing mood in general.
 We are experiencing a loss of closets and storage in our new house, which is always challenging.
-Add maternity supplies, and a pile of breastfeeding-friendly clothing, a second young child and a tight budget to the household mix, and the result is me digging deep and getting back to basics when it comes to managing our stuff.
+Add maternity supplies, a second young child and a tight budget to the household mix, and the result is me digging deep and getting back to basics when it comes to managing our stuff.
 I'm fighting to keep the household balanced between the clean lines of open spaces, and the fun of making acessible our hobby supplies and toys.
 As I've been working through it all, I have realized that I typically follow some basic guiding principles any time I do this, and I have had more opportunities than I care to think about in the last decade to verify that they work.

 - Use spatial constraints to your advantage.
 You chose a particular living space because it spoke to you; now make your life fit into your space so that you will be happy in it.